What is the philosophy of Hun Camp at The Hun School of Princeton?

 How much does camp cost?

-One week tuition starts at $230 for half day and $460 for full day.
-There is a ten percent discount for returning campers, siblings, or if the camper enrolls before April 3, 2017.
-Before Camp Care and After Camp Care are offered for an additional fee and the discounts also apply to these options.
+One week tuition starts at $240 for half day and $470 for full day.
+You can visit the main Hun Camp webpage to search for discount.
+Before Camp Care and After Camp Care are offered for an additional fee and the discounts may also apply to these options.
 Please review the tuition chart on the Hun Camp main page for any discount campaigns that may be running.
 When using online registration the tuition will be seen under the child’s summary during the registration process.
+Tuition can be paid in full at the time of registration, or parents can opt into a payment plan.
+All tuition for camp is due before June 1.

 Do you provide lunch?

-Yes, we offer hot lunch options in the dining hall.
-Campers can choose from a variety of choices.
+Yes, we offer hot and cold lunch options in the dining hall.
+Campers can choose from a variety of choices including vegetarian meals.
 All campers eat with their camp group along with their counselor at 11:00 a.m.
 In addition to the hot lunch options, there are a variety of foods to choose from including a fresh salad bar and a cold cut and sandwich-making bar.
 There is always fresh fruit and a variety of beverages.

 What are some of the games and activities?